+WELLINGTON.
 A few days before I dine at Pomelo Kitchen & Bar, I bump into a Singaporean friend who lives near Oriental Bay.
 I mention my planned visit to the latest addition to her neighbourhood and she shakes her head.

-“Oh, that place,” she sighs.
-“It’s Asian food for white people.
-And it’s expensive.
-It may as well still be The White House!”
+AUCKLAND.
 Filipino food has never been a regular on my eating pathway but as it happens, I have visited Nanam before.
 It lived in Royal Oak then and I recall it being packed, a casual place with an upbeat, family-friendly vibe.
-At the time there was talk that it had the potential to become the new go-to eating house for those searching for an alternative taste of Asia beyond the more widely available Thai and Vietnamese haunts on offer.